 Paddle a pumpkin near Portland

 Where can you go to float down the river in a giant pumpkin?
-You’ll feel a bit like Cinderella (minus the glass slippers) at the annual West Coast Giant Pumpkin Regatta in Tualatin, a wacky festival that draws thousands of visitors from near and far.
+You’ll feel a bit like Cinderella (minus the glass slippers) at the annual West Coast Giant Pumpkin Regatta on October 19 in Tualatin.
+This wacky festival draws thousands of visitors from near and far.
 Cheer on the costumed paddlers as they race across the Lake at Tualatin Commons, and make sure to stick around for the giant pumpkin weigh-off, kids’ costume contest, pumpkin golf, pumpkin bowling, magic shows, arts vendors and more.
 After the regatta, head north to rent a kayak from Scappoose Bay Paddling Center for a fun, fall colors-themed paddle down the river (no pumpkins required).

 Bike the Fruit Loop in Hood River